mcneel/developer.rhino3d.com/content/en/guides/cpp/textures-and-mappings/index.md

 ## Overview

-Broadly speaking, there are five concepts that are important to understand when dealing with materials, textures, and mappings:
+Broadly speaking, there are six concepts that are important to understand when dealing with materials, textures, and mappings:

 - **Texture Bitmap**: A bitmap image, usually saved in a file.
 - **Texture Coordinates**: In Rhino these are 2d and 3d points that are saved in an `ON_Mesh` in the `m_T[]` or `m_TC[]` arrays.
 They should always be set by a texture mapping and never modified directly.